SubrataD27/AgroSync-Pragati-AI/readme.md

 GET /api/v1/market/prices
 ```

-## 👥 Contributing

-We welcome contributions to AgriSync!
-Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to get involved.

-### Development Setup
-Follow these steps to set up a development environment:

-1. Fork the repository
-2. Clone your fork
-3. Set up the development environment following the installation instructions
-4. Create a new branch for your feature
-5. Submit a pull request with your changes

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.